Embed this on your site!

 Notable Players from United States Military Academy

 - Doc Blanchard – First junior to win Heisman Trophy.
-Drafted by Pittsburgh Steelers, but could not get military furlough to play.
+Drafted by Pittsburgh Steelers, but could not get military

 - Glenn Davis – Los Angeles Rams (played after completing military service).